andreamazza89/CV/README.md

 **Passion** is what drives me.
 I have moved away from a succesful career in high-end residential home automation to pursue my passion for software development.
 There is nothing I like more than a challenge and the immense satisfaction I take in solving a problem.

-Having graduated from [Makers Academy] (http://www.makersacademy.com) -a 16 weeks intensive coding bootcamp-, I look forward to joining a company where I can make a difference as a junior developer, contibuting with my skills and **positivity**.
+Having graduated from [Makers Academy] (http://www.makersacademy.com) -a 16-week intensive coding bootcamp-, I look forward to joining a company where I can make a difference as a junior developer, contibuting with my skills and **positivity**.
 I subscribe to **Agile/XP** values, and would like to carry on pairing and test-driving development in my work as a software engineer.

 ## Skills